Ale-Miret/Media-search/README.md

 # Media Search

+##User Story
+As a User I want to be able to search for a movie, television series or video game title so that I can get the results

 ## Description
 A web application that allows the user to search (and save their search) through multiple different media titles (movies, tv series and video games) and display information such as:
 * Movie title